 PSPR 6208 – Integrated Marketing Communications

-This course is designed to help communicators currently working in or hoping to work in trade associations, nonprofit organizations and labor unions become more effective in the planning and execution of their programs.
+This course is designed to help communicators currently working in or hoping to work in trade associations, nonprofit organizations and labor unions become more effective in the planning and execution of their communications programs.
 By its very nature, this course will be practical and reality-based, with guest speakers dawn from many organizations and communications backgrounds.

 Through analytical research, first-hand accounts and theoretical constructs, this course explores key questions related to the formation of public opinion and political socialization.
 More specifically, this course looks at the process by which people view their engagement in public debates and politics and how they acquire and maintain their attitudes, biases, beliefs - in short, their opinions and the decisions they make as a result.
 Discussion centers on the forces that influence public opinion and political socialization, including the power of the press and its impact on our major institutions.
 Course goals include developing awareness and critical thinking regarding the role, formation and use of public opinion in contemporary public affairs and public relations; understanding the socialization processes that shape opinion, political and marketplace behavior; and analyzing how communications activities are used in the real world to influence opinion, attitudes and behavior.

-PSPR 6222 - Multicultural Marketing and Engagement
+PSPR 6222 - Multicultural Marketing

 As multicultural communities increase in size and reach and as diverse institutions gain national prominence, the need for engagement is clear.
 Today, the general market is necessarily multicultural.
 The course prepares students for effective and ethical public engagement on behalf of contemporary organizations communicating issues and commitments to diverse audiences and multicultural messages to the general market.
 From a base of cultural understanding, students will study effective engagement strategies and techniques.